Ypsomed Insulin Pump

 - Mylife YpsoPump is a small, lightweight and discreet insulin pump weighing only 83 grams, including the battery and a fully-filled cartridge

 - Mylife has partnered with Dexcom Continuous Glucose Monitoring (CGM) systems.
-The Dexcom G6 CGM data can be sent to the mylife App so that you have all relevant therapy data on your smartphone
+The Dexcom G6 CGM data can be sent to the mylife App so you have all relevant therapy data on your smartphone

 - You can self-fill the mylife YpsoPump reservoir with the insulin of your choice